-Biodynamics detail Part 3
+Biodynamics detail, Part 3 of 3

 The origin of Biodynamics is rooted in eight lectures delivered in 1924 by Austrian philosopher Rudolf Steiner, called The Spiritual Foundations for the Renewal of Agriculture.
-He was the creator of the ‘spiritual science’ of Anthroposophy.
+He was the creator of the “spiritual science” of Anthroposophy.
 It seeks to link science with spiritualism in education, health, the arts, and agriculture.

 |BD 500||Cow manure.
-Fermented in a Cow horn by burying in the soil for six months during autumn and winter||Spray on the soil 2-4 times per year to increase microbial activity and soil health.
+Fermented in a Cow horn by burying in the soil for six months during autumn and winter.||Spray on the soil 2-4 times per year to increase microbial activity and soil health.

-Basis of the compost pile along with plant waste
+Basis of the compost pile along with plant waste.

 |BD 501||Ground silica (quartz).
 Mixed with water in a Cow’s horn, then buried in soil for six months during spring and summer.|

 |BD 502||Yarrow flowers.
-First buried in a Stag’s bladder||Place inside the compost pile as enrichment, helps take up of trace elements|
+First buried in a Stag’s bladder.|

-|BD 503||Camomile flowers, First buried in a Cow intestine||Place inside the compost pile as enrichment, fixes nitrogen in soil|
+|BD 503||Camomile flowers after burial in a Cow intestine.||Place inside the compost pile as enrichment – fixes nitrogen in the soil.|

-|BD 504||Stinging Nettle (whole plant)||Place inside the compost pile as enrichment, provides nutrition|
+|BD 504||Stinging Nettle (whole plant).||Place inside the compost pile as enrichment – provides nutrition.|

 |BD 505||Oak bark.
-First buried in a Cow, Sheep, Pig or Horse skull||Place inside the compost pile as enrichment, raises pH of soil|
+First buried in a Cow, Sheep, Pig or Horse skull.||Place inside the compost pile as enrichment – raises the pH of soil.|

 |BD 506||Dandelion flowers.
-First buried in Cow mesentery||Place inside the compost pile as enrichment, aids flowering, and fruiting|
+First buried in Cow mesentery.|

-|BD 507||Valerian flower juice||Spray liquid over the compost pile as enrichment, encourages earthworms|
+|BD 507||Valerian flower juice.||Spray liquid over the compost pile as enrichment – encourages earthworms|

-|BD 508||Horsetail Tea||Spray soil and vines as a fungicide|
+|BD 508||Horsetail Tea.||Spray soil and vines as a fungicide|

-*based on articles by André Ostertag, Maria Thun, Jamie Goode and DemeterUSA
+*based on articles by André Ostertag, Maria Thun, Jamie Goode and Demeter USA

 The preparations are diluted down to homoeopathic levels in rainwater.
 They are then activated, or “dynamised” by extensive stirring before use.
 Stirring takes between 20 minutes and an hour, first clockwise, then anti-clockwise, creating a vortex.
 The preparations are used within 3-4 hours while still fresh.